Green Homes & Businesses

 |Course Information||Cr Hrs|

-Students will learn how to replace receptacles, GFI's, single pole and 3 way switches, smoke detectors and light fixtures.
+Students will learn how to replace receptacles, GFI's, single pole and 3 way switches, smoke detectors, leaky faucets, shut off valves, p-traps, and light fixtures.
 This class also covers the basics of proper electrical connections and wiring techniques including; pigtails, wiring polarity, line and load, terminal tabs and electrical testing.
 Supply fee is $15.

 Learn about three-phase power and motor controls, connections for transformers and motors, motor circuit protection and power calculations.
 Magnetic starters, contactors, relays, pneumatic timers, selector switches and push buttons.